Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/deployment.md

 This Service endpoints can be then discovered by {{site.kic_product_name}}
 through Kubernetes EndpointSlice watch.

+{:.important}
+> Gateway Discovery is only supported with DB-less deployments of Kong.

 The overview of this type of deployment can be found on the figure below:

 ![Gateway Discovery overview](/assets/images/docs/kubernetes-ingress-controller/gateway-discovery-diagram.png "Gateway Discovery overview")